 Now, decades down the road, having explored a set of fundamental ethical intentions in a variety of Buddhist and other contexts, even ordaining with Thich Nhat Hanh's Order of Interbeing for awhile, I've come to understand the nature of commitment differently.

 This isn't just a Buddhist thing.
-Jesus was getting at this when he said "'Love the Lord your God with all your heart and with all your soul and with all your strength and with all your mind'; and, 'Love your neighbor as yourself.'"
-Over the years, I've met Jews and Christians and Hindus and Muslims and Jews who are on the same page about that.
+Jesus was making the same point when he said "'Love the Lord your God with all your heart and with all your soul and with all your strength and with all your mind'; and, 'Love your neighbor as yourself.'"
+Over the years, I've met Jews and Christians and Hindus and Muslims and Jews who are on the same page about this.
 Hell, I've had friends who call themselves Atheists who do a better job of it than some self-professed "religious" types.